 Read on to find out how living conditions and care factors play major roles in your betta’s lifespan.

-In Captivity vs In the Wild
+In Captivity vs. in the Wild

 When they are displeased with their placement, they’ll jump over to an adjacent spot, hoping to find better conditions.
-This allows them to self regulate and is also the reason they are so fiercely territorial, earning them the name Siamese Fighting Fish.
+This allows them to self-regulate and is also why they are fiercely territorial, earning them Siamese Fighting Fish.

 Expect something more along the lines of a 3-4 year lifespan.

-If you’re simply checking the boxes on your fish care (ie. feeding them regularly, monitoring for illnesses, keeping things clean, using a proper tank setup).
+Suppose you’re simply checking the boxes on your fish care (i.e., feeding them regularly, monitoring for illnesses, keeping things clean, and using a proper tank setup).

-In a perfect world, betta could probably live for nearly 10 years.
+In a perfect world, bettas could probably live for nearly 10 years.
 However, don’t lose heart if your Betta fish misses that milestone.
-Such a lifespan would rely on some divinely perfect environment natural-born perfect fishy DNA.
+Such a lifespan would rely on a divinely perfect environment combined with natural-born perfect fishy DNA.

 If you’re going above and beyond in terms of care, an age range of 4-6 years can be achieved.
-This age range accounts for some less-than-godly fish DNA, but still expects you as the pet owner to put in some elbow grease to take exceptional care of the pet.
+This age range accounts for some less-than-godly fish DNA but still expects you, as the pet owner, to put in some elbow grease to take exceptional care of the pet.